emintz/ArduinoLib/RTOSAid/README.md

   classes..
 * Type safety: APIs are designed to minimize the risk of type errors, to ensure that functions only receive values of expected types.

+In the author's experience, the presence of "do everything" classes limits a library's usefulness.
+Designers cannot anticipate their users' future needs, so over time, large, multifunction classes lose their usefulness.
+Hence, each class in the RTOSAid library performs one and only one a basic function.
+The classes are designed for composition, so users can mix and match them as use cases require.

 ## Documentation Conventions